MICROSOFT 365 AGENTS EXPLAINED: WHA AGENTS 365 MEANS

 Azure AI Content Safety is Microsoft’s AI-powered service for detecting harmful content in both user-generated and AI-generated text and images.
 It runs as the built-in content filtering system for all Azure OpenAI and Foundry model deployments, screening both prompts and completions through an ensemble of classification models.
 The service is available as a standalone API and is deeply integrated into the Microsoft Foundry portal.
 It went through major expansion, adding prompt injection defense, hallucination detection, copyright protection, and PII filtering alongside its core harm-category classifiers.

-In my opinion microsoft did here an great job with this service.
+In my opinion, Microsoft did a great job with this service.

 Azure AI Content Safety dashboard with moderation categories